shapiroj18/learn/gameshell/README.md

 make run
 ```

-Then, you will have a shell open to run the getting started commands per the instructions (with a few small caveats)
+Then, you will have a shell open to run the getting started commands per the instructions (with a few small caveats):
 1. `sudo apt install gettext man-db procps psmisc nano tree bsdmainutils x11-apps wget` (password: `docker`, hit `y`)
 2. `cd home` (move into `home` directory that has permissions to create directories, etc.)
 3. `wget https://github.com/phyver/GameShell/releases/download/latest/gameshell.sh`
 4. `bash gameshell.sh`

-## To Do
+To restart an in-progress gameshell:
-* Figure out how to persist data with volumes
+1. `make run`
-* Automate getting started commands if necessary
+2. TBD